Small-Business Lending Indicators Dashboard

 Indicator Value Change Period

-Sources: U.S. Census Bureau, Business Formation Statistics (March 2026, released April 8); NFIB Small Business Economic Trends (March 2026)
+Sources: U.S. Census Bureau - Business Formation Statistics (April 2026, released May 13); NFIB Research Center - Small Business Economic Trends (April 2026).

 Credit Conditions